 - Update your antivirus software when necessary.

-- Find a secure web browser or VPN.
+- Find a secure web browser or VPN provider.

-- Make sure you have a secure Internet connection.
-You can always compare Internet providers here.
+- Make sure you have a secure internet connection - especially when it comes to your wireless network.
+You can always compare internet providers here.

 - Purchase only the best identity theft protection services.

 - Switch your passwords at least every so often using upper and lower case letters and symbols to make it hard for others to guess.
 Check out this free Microsoft tool to test password strength.